 Use mouse traps to catch mice in your RV only when your camper is in storage for the most effective way to keep everyone safe.
 Just make sure you’re removing every trap you placed when de-winterizing or getting ready to take it out for the first trip of the year.

-Shopping List for Keeping Mice out of Your RV
+Shopping List for Keeping Mice out of Your RV in Winter

 If you’re expecting to have to try several different methods of mouse prevention for your RV, I went ahead and created this shopping list with my favorite mouse-repellent products.
 This way you can pick up more than one product to try out and avoid making several trips to the store.
 I’ve also linked all of my favorites on Amazon (such as the D-Con No Touch trap – it’s seriously my favorite!) to help make your shopping easier.